DIY Christmas Decor with Cricut

 7. Sew the piece for the stocking hanging loop by folding a rectangle of felt into thirds and stitching along the entire length while using a zig-zag stitch.

 8. Attach the loop into the corner of the stocking using a single needle top-stitch.

 9. Spritz the stocking with water to remove the fabric pen marks.
 Cover with a press cloth, press to remove the marks.
 You may have to repeat the process a few times until they have all disappeared.

 I spent about 15 hours doing the embroidery on this stocking.
 I found it very relaxing to sew in the evenings when I was too tired to accomplish anything else.
 If you are a more experienced embroiderer you could probably do it in less time.
 I haven’t embroidered in many years, and it took me a while to get back into the swing of things.
 Now that I have done it, I am looking forward to my next hand-sewn embroidery project, maybe it’ll even involve more DIY Christmas decor.
 I hope you’ve enjoyed these holiday decorating ideas!

 Thanks to Cricut for sponsoring this post!

-This is a sponsored conversation written by me on behalf of Cricut.
-The opinions and text are all mine.
+Although this is a sponsored conversation written by me on behalf of Cricut, the opinions and text are my own.